 You can see that this color code marking can lead to confusion.
 I take a sharpie and cross out all the A markings to avoid installation mistakes.

 Incidentally, on any new network installation, Category 6 cable should be used.
 As more and more data throughput is required for network applications, Category 6 Cabling has better performance specs and will likely have a longer service life than another cable.
 It may be a little bit more expensive than Cat 5, however, well worth the investment.
 It would be a great mistake and a waste of money to have to pull out the network and reinstall it in a few years because the cabling doesn’t have the required bandwidth.

 I love wire.
 I know, what a geeky thing to say, but it is true.
 For no reason that I can explain, I have always been fascinated with wire, cables, and electricity.

 Category 5e and up cabling is amazing stuff.
-Designed for computer applications, it can fulfill a wide variety of rolls in radio and television stations, mostly because of its high bandwidth capacity.
+Designed for computer applications, it can fulfill a wide variety of roles in radio and television stations, mostly because of its high bandwidth capacity.
 Category 5e cabling has a 100 MHz bandwidth, category 6 bandwidth is 250 MHz, with 6a (augmented) being 500 MHz.
-AES/EBU audio uses ATM and requires from 4-26 MHz bandwidth, depending on the sample rate (highest sample rate is 200 KHz).
-Category 5e cable has a minimum common mode balance of -60 dB, which makes it nearly impervious to RF, electrical noise, mutual interference and other noise issues.
+AES/EBU audio uses ATM and requires from 4-26 MHz bandwidth, depending on the sample rate (the highest sample rate is 200 KHz).
+Category 5e cable has a minimum common mode balance of -60 dB, which makes it nearly impervious to RF, electrical noise, mutual interference, and other noise issues.

-Further, each pair in a category 5e or 6 cable has a different twist rate, to reduce cross coupling between pairs.
+Further, each pair in category 5e or 6 cables has a different twist rate, to reduce cross-coupling between pairs.

 Here is a chart of electrical characteristics for Cat 5e, Cat6, and Belden AES/EBU cable: